MicrosoftDocs/VBA-Docs/api/Project.application.addsitecolumn.md

 |**pjTaskSubprojectReadOnly**|**pjTaskTotalSlack**|**pjTaskType**|
 |**pjTaskWarning**|**pjTaskWorkContour**|****|

-It is possible to add a field that already exists in the tasks list, if you use a unique name for the  _SharePointName_ parameter&mdash;although the value of doing so is questionable.
+It's possible to add a field that already exists in the tasks list, if you use a unique name for the  _SharePointName_ parameter&mdash;although the value of doing so is questionable.

 ## Example